sictweb/bti425-2020/notes/angular-get-started.md

 As described in the GETTING STARTED installation notes, Angular is installed by using the Node Package Manager.

-During the React topic coverage, you learned to install and use the *React app generator*.
+During the React topic coverage, you learned to use and perhaps install the *React app generator*.
 As you experienced, it adds a good amount of value to the dev process.

 Angular has an app generator too, the [Angular CLI](https://cli.angular.io/).
+It adds the `ng` command to your shell.

 ![Angular CLI web site](../media/angular-cli-web-site.png)